bahategar/Olist-ecommerce/README.md

 ## Data Modeling
 The data model has been described in image below and it is organised and normalised for each category.

+## Main Goals:
+This project has several goals:
+1. Do Product Analysis
+2. Do Customer Analysis
+3. Report Cohort Analysis
+4. Predict Expected Customer Purchased (in next 3 months)
+5. Predict Which customers have recently purchased but are unlikely to buy